Colville River (Alaska): Location

 It rises on the north slope of the De Long Mountains, at the western end of the Brooks Range, north of the continental divide in the southwestern corner of the National Petroleum Reserve-Alaska.
 It flows initially north, then generally east through the foothills on the north side of the range, broadening as it receives the inflow of many tributaries that descend from the middle Brooks Range.
 Along its middle course it forms the southeastern border of the National Petroleum Reserve.
 At the Iñupiat village of Umiat it turns north to flow across the Arctic plain, entering the western Beaufort Sea in a broad delta near Nuiqsut, approximately 120 mi (190 km) west of Prudhoe Bay.

 Measuring about 20 by 23 by 26 mi, the river's triangular delta includes 34 distributaries, each with its own mouth, at normal water stages.
 During high water, the number of distributaries may reach 5,000.
 The largest distributary is the Nechalic Channel, which flows through Nuiqsut.

 According to the United States Geological Survey, in 1837 British explorers P. W. Dease and Thomas Simpson named the river for Andrew Colvile, whose last name they spelled "Colville".

 Geology, infrastructure

 The river valley contains developed and undeveloped petroleum and natural gas deposits.
 In 2015, construction was completed on a bridge spanning the Colville River north of Nuiqsut, making it the first major river crossing north of the Arctic Circle in North America.
-The bridge, at a cost of $100 million, gives its owner ConocoPhillips access to petroleum resources further West in the in the National Petroleum Reserve-Alaska.
+The bridge, at a cost of $100 million, gives its owner ConocoPhillips access to petroleum resources further West in the National Petroleum Reserve-Alaska.